 In March 2020, the World Health Organization declared the outbreak of a novel coronavirus, or COVID-19, as a pandemic (the "COVID-19 pandemic"), which continues to spread throughout the U.S. and worldwide.
 We could be materially and adversely affected by the risks, or the public perception of the risks, related to an epidemic, pandemic, outbreak, or other public health crisis, such as the COVID-19 pandemic.
 The ultimate extent of the impact of any epidemic, pandemic, outbreak, or other public health crisis on our business, financial condition and results of operations will depend on future developments, which are highly uncertain and cannot be predicted, including new information that may emerge concerning the severity of such epidemic, pandemic, outbreak, or other public health crisis and actions taken to contain or prevent the further spread, among others.
 Accordingly, we cannot predict the extent to which our business, including our clinical trials, financial condition and results of operations will be affected.
-Many clinical trials have been impacted by the COVID-19 pandemic, with clinical trial sites implementing new policies in response to the

-COVID-19 pandemic, resulting in potential delays to enrollment of clinical trials or changes in the ability to access sites participating in clinical trials.
+Many clinical trials have been impacted by the COVID-19 pandemic, with clinical trial sites implementing new policies in response to the COVID-19 pandemic, resulting in potential delays to enrollment of clinical trials or changes in the ability to access sites participating in clinical trials.
+As a result of the COVID-19 pandemic, we have experienced disruptions that have impacted our business, preclinical studies and clinical trials, including disruptions or restrictions on our ability to access and monitor certain clinical trial sites, restrictions on clinical trial participants' ability to access our clinical trial sites and delays in enrollment.
+Some clinical trial participants have missed or experienced delays in receiving doses of study drug and completing their clinical trial assessments.
+This has affected our clinical trials and could result in impacts upon our clinical trials, including delays in or adverse impacts to data readouts from our clinical trials and delays in our ability to identify and enroll patients in current or future clinical trials.
+Additionally, our laboratory operations have been reduced since the declaration of the pandemic and our research activities will be impacted until our laboratory operations return to normal use.
+In addition, a recurrence or "second wave" of COVID-19 cases could cause other widespread or more severe impacts depending on where infection rates are highest.
 We continue to monitor developments as we deal with the disruptions and uncertainties relating to the COVID-19 pandemic.